Vehicle registration plates of Austria: Electric plates

-Since 2017, electric plates have been introduced in Austria, these special plates are given only to electric vehicles and are exempt from parking charges in Vienna, Innsbruck, Klagenfurt, Wels, Linz, Graz, Mödling, Zell am See, Klosterneuburg and Krems.
+Since 2017, electric plates have been introduced in Austria, These special plates are given only to electric vehicles and were initially associated with exemptions from parking charges in cities such as Vienna, Innsbruck, Klagenfurt, Wels, Linz, Graz, Mödling, Zell am See, Klosterneuburg, and Krems.
+However, in recent years, some municipalities have revised or discontinued these benefits.
+For example, as of 2018, electric vehicles are no longer exempt from parking charges in Innsbruck.
+As regulations may vary by city, drivers should consult local authorities for up-to-date information.

 Other plates

 Export transit plates

-Export transit plates are vehicle plates that are issued to vehicles that are being exported, the plate is used for vehicles that need to get to their desired export destination, but aren't allowed to use regular licence plates because they have been deregistered abroad.
+Export transit plates are vehicle plates that are issued to vehicles that are being exported, the plate is used for vehicles that need to get to their desired export destination, but are not allowed to use regular licence plates because they have been deregistered abroad.
 For motor vehicles the cost of an export transit plate is €197.3.
 The export transit plates are valid for 3 to 21 days.